vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-1-Setup.md

 ## Destiny 2 API Documentation

 The home of Destiny 2 API information is https://github.com/Bungie-net/api and the main API documentation like is https://bungie-net.github.io/multi/index.html so bookmark these links as you will refer to them frequently.
+It will be helpful to reference the main API documentation while following along with this tutorial.

 It is recommended that you create a GitHub account as this allows you to post or follow Issues for the repository.

 ## API Tool